mkelley/zchecker/README.md

 * Python 3.5+
 * astropy v2.0+
-* callhorizons v1.0.7 (unknown if it works with other versions)
+* callhorizons v1.0.7.
+It is unknown if it works with other versions, but will work with the latest once a few modifications are approved.
 * sqlite3

 ## Configuration